dpvtank/Balzac/marketing-book.md

 ---

-On the next page, we will learn more about outsourcing a lot of this stuff.
+On the next section, we will learn more about outsourcing a lot of this stuff.

 ### Outsourcing